 About Email Campaign Reports

-Your list statistics also shows top contacts geolocations.
+Your audience's stats overview also shows top geolocations.
 Click any country to create a segment of contacts based on that location.
-This information doesn’t update as often as subscriber profile location data, so the statistics may differ as we continue to collect data.
+This information doesn’t update as often as contact profile location data.

 All About Audience Stats